glomio/DS_market_project/README.md

 Python version 3.8

-All packages in the used environment are reported in the file:
+All packages in the used environment are reported in the files:

-    requirements.txt
+    requirements_1.txt requirements_2.txt requirements_3.txt

+There is a requirement file for each subproject.

 # Part 1: Business Analysis
 In this part we will review all the different business aspects of DS supermaket.
 This review will be based on unit sales as well as unit revenue